nmwsharp/geometry-central/docs/docs/surface/algorithms/flip_geodesics.md

     - `nRounds` specifies the number of subdivision rounds to perform; the curve converges to an exact geodesics as `nRounds` increases.
 Setting `nRounds=3` is often a good initial choice.

     Note that the control points of the curve should be _marked vertices_, as described in the construction section.
+Additionally, this function should be applied to a network consisting of a _single path_, not distinct paths between multiple control points.
+Calling the factory method `FlipEdgeNetwork::constructFromPiecewiseDijkstraPath(mesh, geom, /* vector of constrol vertices */, false, true)` above will construct a path ready for Bézier subdivision.

     The algorithm used here is essentially the one described in "Modeling on triangulations with geodesic curves" by Morera et al. (2008), but using flip-based geodesics to straighten paths.